 - What and when should I receive benefits?

-These are great questions, and ones we will answer for you honestly.
+These are great questions, and ones we will answer for you at no cost or risk.

-Iowa's workers' compensation program is complex.
-It can be difficult to understand.
-If you know someone else who has gone through their own workers' compensation claim, you may be familiar with the frustration.
+Iowa's workers' compensation program is complex and can be difficult to understand.
+If you know someone else who has gone through their own workers' compensation claim, you may be familiar with their frustration.
 What you may not know is that some attorneys, including all of us here at Walker, Billingsley & Bair, will talk with you for free about your claim.
 It is helpful to talk with someone who has handled hundreds of workers' compensation and "third-party liability claims."

 You don't want to go through this complicated process without a plan of action.
 If you have been injured on the job, here are some questions you should ask yourself before trying to negotiate with your employer and/or insurance provider on your own: